Abdel-Mohsen/OOP/README.md

 # OOP
 <p>
+ OOP is an abbreviation of Object Oriented Programming system in which programs are considered as a collection of objects.
+Each object is nothing but an instance of a class.
+OOP is a very important topic in programming and every programmer must know how to use it in his code.
-In this project I tried to cover some of the main concepts of the Object-oriented programming (OOP) using C# so I used :
+So in this project I tried to cover some of the main concepts of the Object-Oriented Programming (OOP) using C# and I used :
 </p>
 <p>
  <ol>
   <li>Classes.</li>
-  <li>objects.</li>
+  <li>Objects.</li>
   <li>Encapsulation.</li>
   <li>Inheritance.</li>
   <li>Polymerphism.</li>